 Students used Google Docs to collaboratively work on their script over the course of a week or so.
 They communicated via texting in a group chat to coordinate getting costumes, rehearsing scenes, and filming.
 For their Latin compositions, they used the free, online Latin dictionary tool, Whitaker’s Words.
 They recorded on their cell phones, and of course, post-production used video-editing software.
 Finally, the completed project was hosted online, and premiered in our classroom.
 The entire project was a group effort, mediated in a blend of physical and digital spaces.

 Designing at the Course Level: Pandemic Planning

 Planning needs to happen at the meta-course level too.
-If I’ve learned anything from teaching during the COVID-19 pandemic, it’s that the format for a course can make or break the experience for learners.
+If I’ve learned anything from teaching during the COVID-19 pandemic, it’s that the format for a course can make or break the experience for learners–and what use is a course which doesn’t engage learners?
 Prior to the pandemic, I taught in the following modalities:

 - Fully in-person (old-school format: physical books, board, etc..
 Tech generally not required for schoolwork);

 - In-person with external tech (tech available to students outside the classroom, required for some schoolwork);